muchendu221/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add execute permission to owner and group owner and read to all other users Add execution permission to owner, group owner and the other users No permission owner and group owner but all permissions to other users
+Add execute permission to owner and group owner and read to all other users Add execution permission to owner, group owner and the other users No permission owner and group owner but all permissions to other users This adds John Doe permission to hello file